SteffenEger/global-explainability-metrics/README.md

-# Global Explainability of BERT-Based Metrics by Disentangling along Linguistic Factors
+# Global Explainability of BERT-Based Evaluation Metrics by Disentangling along Linguistic Factors

 Code and data for our [EMNLP 2021](https://arxiv.org/abs/2110.04399) paper.
 We represent metrics as linear combinations of linguistic factors, thus contribute to their global explainability.